st3w4r/blog/content/articles/hono-sse.md

 ---
-title: "Hono with SSE"
+title: "Hono with Server Sent Events"
 date: 2023-10-21
 draft: true
 type: "article"
 ---

-# Using Hono Framework with SSE, Server-Sent Events

-Hono, a next-generation web framework, can be combined with Server-Sent Events (SSE) to create a real-time web applications with a focus on sending server updates to the client.
+[Hono](https://hono.dev/), a next-generation web framework, can be combined with Server-Sent Events (SSE) to create a real-time web applications with a focus on sending server updates to the client.

 ```
   +--------+     +--------+